melishev/wsgo/README.md

 > [!WARNING]
 > Please lock the version of the package.
 This library is not stable yet and may have some behavioral differences depending on the version.

+### What is WSGO?

+The WSGO library acts as an abstraction on top of a pure WebSocket connection.
+Think of it as:

+- Socket.io, only without being tied to your server implementation
+- Axios, just for WebSocket communication

+WSGO is designed to standardize communication between client and server through an explicit and common communication format